asadm/asadm.github.io/projects/screenshothero/index.md

 I learned that React Native is fast enough if used only for views (and maybe lightweight logic) only.
 I used `FlatList` for the grid photo view (with some optimizations to lazy load photos) and it is very smooth even for thousands of photos.
 Real-time searching/filtering is also really smooth.
 React Native also has great community support.

+This means writing more backend code per platform, which sucks but is straight-forward.
+It's still better than writing front-end for each platform and dealing with all the quirks of each of them.

 Try Screenshot Hero [here](https://apps.apple.com/us/app/screenshot-hero/id1493170794?ls=1).